 “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.”

 Ultimately, Dr. King’s life paralleled Gandhi’s life.
 Each began as an outspoken advocate of inter-racial equality and social justice in racially segregated societies: Gandhi as a South African civil rights lawyer; and King as a Southern-Baptist preacher.
-Gradually their missions expanded to encompass universal freedom and social justice for everyone everywhere.
+Gradually their missions expanded to encompass universal peace, freedom and social justice for everyone everywhere.

 Gandhi ultimately inspired independence of the entire Indian subcontinent from almost a century of colonial domination and exploitation by the British raj.